BACHELOR OF ARTS

 Courses in Global Studies focus on project-based learning about the political, economic, and cultural forces that shape our regions, nations, and the world.
 Engagement in research and practice with digital mapping tools and involvement in research help students demonstrate global interconnectedness and interdependency to the public.

 Using their ability to work effectively with global and diverse perspectives, graduates in the Global Studies major serve in business, education, law, social services, security and defense, and public administration across various governmental sectors.

 Interested in exploring this major but not ready to commit?
 Consider taking one of the below courses!
 Any of these selections will help familiarize you with the academic program and prepare you for advanced coursework in the major.

 While there are no official requirements beyond the requirements for admission into the School of Interdisciplinary Arts and Sciences, students choosing this major will find it especially helpful to have completed college coursework in such areas as anthropology, arts. cultural studies, economics, foreign languages, geography, political science, and world history.
-We highly recommend taking a 200-level global studies course before taking the core course, History and Globalization (BISGST 303).
-Please talk to an IAS advisor or faculty member about appropriate courses.

 - BIS 300 Interdisciplinary Inquiry* – min.
 2.0 grade (5 credits)